 Join SeaDream II for this 11-day cruise exploring some of the highlights and under-the-radar delights of the Adriatic Sea.
 Begin your journey in Venice, the floating city.
 Cruise to Trieste, Italy, a historic city that has been a crossroads for multiple cultures for centuries.
-Stop in smaller towns along the coast, such as Koper, Slovenia, and Trogir, Croatia, for a peek at everyday life for the people who call this gorgeous region home.
+Stop in smaller towns along the coast, such as Koper, Slovenia, and Neum, Bosnia and Herzegovina, for a peek at everyday life for the people who call this gorgeous region home.
 Marvel at Diocletian's Palace and other Roman monuments in Split, and explore Dubrovnik's beautifully preserved Old Town.
-Visit Corfu, a legendary island in Greece, before transiting the shockingly narrow and historic Corinth Canal.
+Visit Ksamil, a town in Albania's Butrint National Park, for exploration by land and sea, before transiting the shockingly narrow and historic Corinth Canal.
 Conclude your journey in Piraeus, the port of Athens, Greece, a marvel in its own right.

 Wander through the charming canals of Venice

-Visit under-the-radar destinations such as Koper, Trogir, and Mali Lonsinj
+Visit under-the-radar destinations such as Koper, Trogir, and Neum

 Explore the beautifully preserved old town in Dubrovnik

 Venice has been known as the "Queen of the Adriatic," "City of Water," "City of Masks," "City of Bridges," "The Floating City," and "City of Canals."
 It's widely considered to be one of Europe's most romantic cities.
 Founded in the 5th century, the city stretches across 118 small islands in the marshy Venetian Lagoon along the Adriatic.
 Explore this charming city before boarding your ship and setting off on your journey.